buckett/msgcntr-hack/README.md

 Problems
 --------

 The services internally use lots of threadlocals that are only setup when requests come through the portal.
 The services also don't have good tests.
 Need to contain Sakai dependencies inside one class so it's easy to test the code.
+Error handling, not really any use of exceptions.
+Permissions on services?
+Type API doesn't handle i18n.
+Should use placement IDs rather than site IDs to allow multiple forums per site.
+Should use the standard Sakai authz API rather than re-implementing permissions.
+Doesn't have clean responsibilities between services.